 Some restaurants try hard to look trendy, for others it seems effortless.
 Kaptafa belongs to the latter category.
 Sure, the inside features some cliched design elements like chipped walls and Edison bulbs, but the place, which used to be a shoe repair shop (hence "kaptafa," which translates to shoe tree), feels fresh.
 The relaxed-looking, millennial servers kindly chat with customers, most of whom are repeat visitors, while indie-pop is piping through the speakers.

-Kaptafa serves eight types of breakfast dishes, each available all day.
-The most satisfying is the "defibrillator/CPR" sandwich (€5), whose name is alluding to its hangover-curing power.
-It's a hearty, fried sandwich stuffed with strips of crispy bacon and melted cheese; it's similar to a savory French toast.
-Also good is the Mrs. Molnár (€5), a playful riff on the croque madame, made with a Hungarian roll named molnárka and swapping ham for crisped-up bacon.
+They serve eight types of breakfast dishes, of which the "defibrillator/CPR" sandwich (€5) was the most satisfying, whose name is alluding to its hangover-curing power.
+It's like a savory French toast stuffed with ham and oozing with melted cheese.
+Also good is the Mrs. Molnár (€5), a playful riff on the croque madame, made with a Hungarian roll named molnárka and swapping the ham for crisped-up bacon.

-In the evenings, they turn up the music, turn down the lights, and Kaptafa transforms into a dimly-lit, atmospheric bar.
+In the evenings, they turn up the music, down the lights, and Kaptafa transforms into a dimly-lit, atmospheric bar.